New Hague School (visual arts)

-The New Hague School (Dutch Nieuwe Haagse School) is a movement in the fine arts of the fifties and sixties of the 20th century.
+The New Hague School (Dutch Nieuwe Haagse School) was a movement in the Dutch fine arts of the 1950s and 60s.
 It opposed the Cobra avant-garde movement and found its inspiration in 17th-century art and the experiences of the Barbizon School and the resulting Hague School.

 History

 Immediately after the Second World War The Hague artists came up with their own renewal in painting in addition to the experimental Cobra movement.
 In 1949 came the first Posthoorn-group, named after the bodega and art gallery named De Posthoorn.
 The group disbanded in 1962.

 In 1951 came the group Verve, or Hague Verve, which focused on The Hague interpretation of the innovations in the School of Paris in modern figurative art.
 The group ceased to exist in 1957.

 As a loose continuation of Verve, the group Fugare was founded in 1960, with an emphasis on non-figurative art.
 This group existed until 1967.